hafizadtghazali/awesome-inspiration/README.md

 ## UI & UX

+- [Built for Mars](https://builtformars.com/ux-glossary) - A collection of psychological biases, design principles and UX concepts that affect the product experience.
 - [Collect UI](https://collectui.com/) - Daily inspiration collected from daily ui archive and beyond.
 Based on Dribbble shots, hand picked, updating daily.
 - [GoodUI](https://goodui.org/) - Reach higher conversions faster by repeating what worked for others and avoiding what failed.
 - [Pageflows](https://pageflows.com/) - Explore real-world user flows and design patterns from leading apps and websites.
 - [UIRecipes](https://uirecipes.com/) - Discover UIRecipes for delicious recipes, easy cooking guides, ingredient ideas, and helpful kitchen tips.
+- [UX Collective](https://uxdesign.cc/) - We believe designers are thinkers as much as they are makers. https://linktr.ee/uxc

 ## Onboarding